LukeSallmen/loadouts/README.md

 # Loadouts

-Loadouts aims to be the place for people to organize, filter, find, and share their gear setups with the world.
+Loadouts is a hobby project of Luke Sallmen's, with the eventual goal to be the place for people to organize, filter, find, and share their gear setups with the world.

 ## Status

 Current status: limited functionality.
 UI mostly works but JSON datastore functions need updated.
 Haven't made much of the site dynamic.

-## Building:
+## How to use (linux):
-Requires npm. (assumes linux)
+Prerequisites: npm (latest version preferred)

 In the directory / folder of your choice, run:
 ```